 Beaches to explore

 Tenby [35 min's] and Saundersfoot [30 min's] to the south, both offer safe, sandy beaches and most seaside activities.
-From Tenby, you can take a trip across the bay to Caldey Island where you can sample the products made in the Cistercian Monastery. top of page
+From Tenby, you can take a trip across the bay to Caldey Island where you can sample the products made in the Cistercian Monastery.
+Take your pick from the other stunning sandy beaches. top of page

 Gardens, hills and woodlands